dwavesystems/dwave-ocean-sdk/docs/ocean/ocean_index_intro.rst

 Get Started with Ocean Software
 ===============================

-New to Ocean?
-The following sections describe how to install Ocean tools, what they are and how they fit together, and give examples of using them to solve hard problems on a D-Wave quantum computer.
+New to Ocean\ |TM| software?
+This section describes how to install the Ocean SDK and gives an overview of using it to solve hard problems on D-Wave\ |TM| quantum computers.

 .. _ocean_initial_setup: